Gautamvats/Business_And_Sales_Analyses_Tracker/README.md

-# Sales Performance Of Business Analysis for Fintech Company
+# Sales and Business Analyses Tracker for Fintech Company

 ### Overview
 This data analysis project focuses on analyzing the sales performance of a fintech company specializing in business analysis reports.
 By leveraging Microsoft Excel, the project aims to provide insights into the company's sales trends, identify areas for improvement, and make data-driven recommendations to enhance sales strategies and performance.
 Additionally, the project also tracks information about other major Key Performance Indicators (KPIs) to provide a comprehensive overview of the company's performance.